CagedEther/Nustory/Case_Study_Miami_BFI.md

 > *Through this project, we learned that the potential benefit to marketing of the AI tools currently available, whether that’s for refining an organization’s messaging for email campaigns, social media, or website copy.
 Beyond that, these tools can help with preparing scripts for meetings, or producing summaries from training sessions.
 There really is a wealth of resources out there.*
 >
-> - Robert Lock, MBA Student, University of Miami
+> - Robert Locke, MBA Student, University of Miami Herbert Business School

 <br> <br>